cisco-ce/roomos.cisco.com/doc/MTR/MTPOnRoomNavigator.md

 Check which software version the Room Navigator is running: open the **Control panel**, tap **Device settings**, and then select **About this device**.
 Scroll down to see the current **Installed version**.
 If the device is on version 11.3 or later, go to *Install the MTP software* in this article.
 If not, upgrade the software to a Standalone Navigator supported version first:
 1. After factory reset, access the API with SSH.
 Connect using the IP address or hostname of the device: ssh admin@IP address.
-The username is *admin* and the password is blank.
+The username is *admin* and leave the password blank.
 2. Run the following command:

    swupgrade https://binaries.webex.com/collaboration-endpoint-ce-production-stable/20240723143327/bifrost.pkg